Incremental Text-to-Speech Synthesis Using Pseudo Lookahead with Large Pretrained Language Model: Related works

 \section{Related works}

-In recent years, the quality of TTS has dramatically improved with the shift from cascade statistical parametric speech synthesis~\cite{tokuda02englishhts,zen09,zen13dnn} to end-to-end TTS~\cite{wang17tacotron,shen17tacotron2,Nihan19transformer}, which directly generates a mel-spectrogram of output speech from an input character or phoneme sequence using a single model.
+In recent years, the quality of TTS has dramatically improved with the shift from cascade statistical parametric speech synthesis~\cite{tokuda02englishhts,zen09,zen13dnn} to end-to-end TTS~\cite{wang17tacotron,shen17tacotron2,Nihan19transformer}, which generates a mel-spectrogram from text with a single model.
 Several studies have focused on incremental TTS with end-to-end architectures~\cite{Yanagita19itts,Ma20prefix,Stephenson2020,Mohan2020IncrementalTT}.
-The first method for end-to-end neural incremental TTS~\cite{Yanagita19itts} uses a Tacotron~\cite{wang17tacotron}-based model to achieve high-quality synthesis.
-Even though it is a segment-level incremental TTS just like ours, this method has difficulty generating natural speech segments because the synthesis process is isolated from the past observed and unobserved future contexts, as we evaluate in Section~\ref{sec:evaluation}.
-Ma~et~al. proposed a prefix-to-prefix framework for incremental TTS with a lookahead-$k$ strategy that waits to observe future $k$ words and synthesizes a current segment~\cite{Ma20prefix}.
-Another method also based on the prefix-to-prefix decoding~\cite{Mohan2020IncrementalTT} dynamically controls the number of words in incremental units using reinforcement learning for optimal latency.
-Different from these studies, our work focuses on instantly synthesizing speech from a current segment without waiting for the lookahead.
-The TTS model used in this study has a contextual embedding network designed in the prior work for sentence-level TTS~\cite{ppspeech}.
-This method aims at parallel operation of sentence-level TTS by focusing on intonational phrases, and both pre- and post-phrases of an input phrase can be used for the inference process, whereas we can only use the pre-sentence of the current segment.
+The first attempt at end-to-end neural incremental TTS~\cite{Yanagita19itts} uses a Tacotron~\cite{wang17tacotron}-based model to achieve high-quality synthesis.
+This method is a segment-level incremental TTS just like ours, and it has difficulty generating natural speech segments because the synthesis process is isolated from the past observed and unobserved future contexts, as we discuss in Section~\ref{sec:evaluation}.
+Ma~et~al. proposed a prefix-to-prefix framework for incremental TTS with a lookahead-$k$ policy that waits to observe future $k$ words and synthesizes a current segment~\cite{Ma20prefix}.
+In contrast to this framework, our work focuses on instantly synthesizing speech from a current segment without waiting for the lookahead.
+The TTS model we use has a contextual embedding network designed in the prior work for sentence-level TTS~\cite{ppspeech}.
+This method aims at parallel synthesis by focusing on intonational phrases, and both pre- and post-phrases of an input phrase can be used for the inference process, while we can only use the pre-segment of the current segment.